eiskalteschatten/BookJournal/README.md

 - [x] Dark and light themes
 - [x] Automatically fetch book information based on the ISBN - https://developers.google.com/books/docs/v1/using

-## Roadmap

-### 0.7.0
-- [ ] Fix a bug that when a book's color is black, the book is shown as having no color
-- [ ] Print a book
-- [ ] Export book as PDF - https://www.npmjs.com/package/html-pdf
-- [ ] Choose book color automatically based on the primary color of the bookcover when the bookcover changes and no color is already set

-### 0.8.0
-- [ ] Link books (relates to, is translation of, etc)
-- [ ] Check for duplicate books (based on title, author, ISBN)
-- [ ] Automatically select dark or light theme on macOS depending on if the system is in dark mode or not.
-The user's preferences override this setting.
-- [ ] Find new source for high-resolution book covers

-### 1.0.0
-- [ ] Apple and Microsoft certificates
-- [ ] Auto-update with Squirrel
-- [ ] Mac App Store version
-- [ ] Webcam-scanning of bar codes

-### 1.1.0
-- [ ] Multiple languages (initially English, German, French, Spanish)
-- [ ] MacBook Touchbar
-- [ ] Expand reading statistics (see [Notes.md](Notes.md))
-- [ ] Search for book info using other fields (title, author, etc)

-### 1.2.0
-- [ ] Reading goals
-- [ ] Book discovery and recommnded books
-- [ ] Popup with other works by an author
-  - [ ] Link to Amazon (Affiliates) with the Amazon country being settable in the preferences
-  - [ ] Button to add the book to BookJournal
-  - [ ] Sort by title, author or whether read

-### Future Ideas
-- [ ] Create custom filters
-- [ ] Synching of database via cloud service of choice

 ## Icons